adolfojmnz/e-commerce-API/README.md

 # E-Commerce Platform

-This is a work-in-progress e-commerce platform for selling watches and classical accessories for men.
-The goal is to provide a modern platform with capabilities for profuct listing, shopping cart, check process, order management, shipping, customer support, and communication bewtween vendors and customers.
-The platform is intended to be structure in a multi-tier architecture deployed on AWS.
+This is a work-in-progress e-commerce platform for selling products of different categories.
+The goal is to provide a modern platform with capabilities for profuct listing, shopping cart, check process, order management, shipping, customer support, and communication between vendors and customers.
+The platform is intended to be structure in a multi-tier architecture deployed on AWS using CI/CD pipelines.

 ## Cache